bricewalker/Hey-Jetson/README.md

 Windows: ```venv\Scripts\activate.bat```

-Then you can run: ```pip install -r requirements.txt``` to install all required libraries into the virtual environment.
+Then you can run: ```pip install -r jetson_requirements.txt``` to install all required libraries into the virtual environment.

 > Note: You will need to build TensorFlow from source on the TX2.